Sophisticated Legal Service with a Personal Touch

 Cecille L. Hester and Brian L. Hoffman

 The elder abuse claim had been removed from the case by defendants' demurrer and summary judgment prior to the trial.
 Several defendants' motions for summary judgment were granted.
-The trial proceeded on the issues of wrongful death for medical negligence as to defendant, Kelly Yepremian, M.D., who was represented by Mr. Hoffman, and as to intentional infliction of emotional distress as to defendants, Providence Saint Joseph Medical Center, which was represented by Ms. Hester.
+The trial proceeded on the issues of wrongful death for medical negligence as to one of the physician defendants, and as to the only remaining claim against the acute care hospital, who was represented by Ms. Hester.

 The decedent had executed an advance healthcare directive which gave specific instructions regarding her end of life care.
 The plaintiff was not the surrogate decision‐maker appointed by her mother and did not agree with her mother's end of life healthcare decisions.
 She claimed that she was not allowed to visit her mother in the hospital and that certain nursing staff and others had threatened her with arrest if she set foot on the hospital premises.
 The defendants contended that the plaintiff came to the hospital on three separate occasions and was allowed to visit her mother but became verbally abusive to staff and was disruptive of the unit.
 Defense noted that the plaintiff and her husband were escorted from the hospital premises one evening as a result of a disturbance they had created in one of the medical units.
 There was a long‐standing history of disputes between the plaintiff and her sisters regarding the mother's care, and the mother left a large estate in trust which was the focus of plaintiff's efforts to recover damages.
 As to the wrongful death claim against Dr. Yepremian, the plaintiff contended that her mother's medical care was below the standard of care and was a substantial factor in the demise of plaintiff's mother.